AzureAmber/Recommender-Systems/README.md

 ```

 Then, recommend items with low Jaccard distances to the user's highly rated restaurant.
-In my implementation, instead of choosing the user's highest rating restaurant, I
+In my implementation, instead of choosing the highest rated restaurant from the user, I
 took a random restaurant that the user highly rated.

 ```py